hitalo1996/testeREADME/README.md

 Users should be able to:

-- See the optimal layout for each page depending on your device's screen size
+- View the optimal layout for each page depending on your device's screen size
 - View focus states for all interactive elements on the page
 - View your own IP address on the map at home page load
-- Search any IP addresses or domains and see key information and location
+- Search any IP addresses or domains and view key information and location

 [//]:# "## My process"